 What is alarming is the extensive role of political connections in finding jobs in the private sector.
 At least 20 percent of students say that they resort to political connections and 73 percent think that political connections are important to find jobs.
-Unlike their counterparts who use social connections, those who resort to political connections are not as well-off, but they have larger families and their fathers are more politically active.
+Unlike their counterparts who use social connections, those who resort to political connections are not as well-off but they have larger families and their fathers are more politically active.

 In other words, those who resort to political connections are capitalizing on their family's electoral weight.

-At least 20 percent of students say that they resort to political connections and 73 percent think that political connections are important to find jobs.
-Such an exchange of votes for jobs has two major consequences.
-First, it creates distortion in the labor market since now political favors trump skills and merit.
+Those who can deliver the votes to politicians in larger numbers seek jobs for their kids in return.
+Such an exchange of votes for jobs has two major consequences: It creates distortion in the labor market since now political favors trump skills and merit.
 Politicians with a stake in the private sector may opt to hire young graduates whose families can deliver the votes.
 And those with no financial base of their own will lobby the private sector to hire members of their constituents.

-Second, this also distorts the meaning of elections since now voters elect politicians who find them jobs instead of voting for those who implement and design efficient policies.
-Effectively, this fortifies a system of clientelistic relationships where voters ultimately give up their political rights to get very narrow benefits.
+This also distorts the meaning of elections since now voters elect politicians who find them jobs instead of voting for those who implement and design efficient policies.
+Effectively, this fortifies a system of clientelistic relationships, where voters ultimately give up their political rights in exchange for very narrow benefits.

-The implications do not end here.
-Sectarianism also appears to be an important component of resorting to political connections.
-In fact, the study shows that those who feel that their "sect defines their identity" and those "whose family have connections to religious leaders" are much more likely to resort to political connections.
-Perhaps this is not surprising since those with strong sectarian identity leverage their relationship with religious leaders to find them jobs in the private sector through their contacts with political leaders.
+The implications do not end here: Sectarianism appears to be an important component in resorting to political connections.
+In fact, our study shows that those who feel that their "sect defines their identity" and those "whose family have connections to religious leaders" are much more likely to resort to political connections.

-This perhaps sheds light on how sectarianism is instrumental in finding jobs in the private sector.
-If so, this compounds the efficiency problem of the labor market, where skills are not matched to jobs but to sectarian identity or the family's political weight.
-Those lacking such "traits" are more likely to emigrate.
+Perhaps this is not surprising since those with a strong sectarian identity leverage their relationship with religious leaders to find them jobs in the private sector through their contacts with political leaders.
+This sheds light on how sectarianism is instrumental in finding jobs in the private sector.
+If so, this compounds the efficiency problem of the labor market where skills are not matched to jobs.
+Those lacking a sectarian identity are more likely to emigrate.

-In sum, once we get a better understanding of what it exactly means when young graduates state that they use "friends and family" to get a job, the costs of this practice on the country are no longer confined to the labor market.
-This job-finding method constitutes a political and social problem as well, since it influences electoral behavior, perpetuates socio-economic gaps between population groups, and shows that youth emigration is not determined by one's sect but by how sectarian one is.
+In sum, once we get a better understanding of what it means when young graduates state that they use "friends and family" to get a job, we can see that the costs of this practice on Lebanon are no longer confined to the labor market.
+This job-finding method constitutes a political and social problem as well, since it influences electoral behavior, perpetuates socioeconomic gaps between population groups, and shows that youth emigration is not determined by one's sect but by how sectarian one is.

-Sami Atallah is the Executive Director of the Lebanese Center for Policy Studies.
+Sami Atallah is executive director of the Lebanese Center for Policy Studies.
+He wrote this commentary for THE DAILY STAR.